Semileptonic decay of the triply heavy $\Omega_{ccb}$ to the observed $\Xi^{++}_{cc}$ state: Introduction

 The present study focuses on the investigation of the semileptonic decay of the triply heavy baryon $ \Omega^{+}_{ccb} $ to the doubly heavy baryon $ \Xi^{++}_{cc} $, where both the initial and final particles have spin 1/2.
-To find the relevant form factors and estimate the decay width for the process $ \Omega^{+}_{ccb}\rightarrow \Xi^{++}_{cc} ~{\ell}\bar\nu_{\ell}$ in all lepton channels, we employ the QCD sum rule method, introduced by Shifman, Vainshtein, and Zakharov \cite{Shifman:1978bx, Shifman:1978by}, a well-established non-perturbative approach recognized for its effectiveness in predicting hadronic properties \cite{Aliev:2009jt,Aliev:2010uy,Aliev:2012ru,Agaev:2016mjb,Azizi:2016dhy}.
+To find the relevant form factors and estimate the decay width for the process $ \Omega^{+}_{ccb}\rightarrow \Xi^{++}_{cc} ~{\ell}\bar\nu_{\ell}$ in all lepton channels, we employ the QCD sum rule method, introduced by Shifman, Vainshtein, and Zakharov \cite{Shifman:1978bx, Shifman:1978by}, a well-established nonperturbative approach recognized for its effectiveness in predicting hadronic properties \cite{Aliev:2009jt,Aliev:2010uy,Aliev:2012ru,Agaev:2016mjb,Azizi:2016dhy}.
 This methodology evaluates the decay from two distinct perspectives: the first is the physical side, where results are expressed in terms of the hadronic parameters like mass and residue of both the initial and final baryons as well as the transition form factors; the second is the QCD side, where results are derived in terms of the fundamental degrees of freedom like quark masses, quark-gluon coupling constant and condensates associated with the quark-quark, gluon-gluon, and quark-gluon interactions through the QCD vacuum.
 The form factors are subsequently computed by correlating the outcomes of these two approaches, utilizing principles of quark-hadron duality assumption, double Borel transformation as well as continuum subtraction.
 Ultimately, the obtained form factors are used to determine the relevant semileptonic decay widths at different lepton channels.

 The structure of the rest of this article is as follows: Section \ref{Sec:two} outlines the formalism of QCD sum rules used to calculate an appropriate correlation function in both the physical and QCD sectors.
 We derive the desired sum rules for the form factors based on the standard prescription of the method.
 Section \ref{Sec:three} is dedicated to the numerical analysis of the form factors.
 In section \ref{Sec:four}, we present numerical results for the semileptonic decay widths across all lepton channels.
-Section \ref{Sec:five} includes our concluding remarks and some lengthy expressions are provided in the Appendix.
+Section \ref{Sec:five} includes our concluding remarks and some details of the calculations are presented in the Appendices.